Noni Madueke: International career

+Youth career

-Madueke has represented England at youth level, scoring twice in a qualifier against Denmark under-17 and was a squad member at the 2019 UEFA European Under-17 Championship.
+Madueke has represented England at youth level, scoring twice for the under-17 team in a qualifier against Denmark and was a squad member at the 2019 UEFA European Under-17 Championship.

 Madueke made his U18 debut as a 70th minute substitute during the 3–2 win over Australia at De Montfort Park on 6 September 2019.
 He opened his goalscoring account for the U18s during a 2–0 win over South Korea at North Street on 10 September 2019.

 On 15 March 2021, Madueke received his first England U21 call up as part of the Young Lions squad for the 2021 UEFA European Under-21 Championship and made his debut as a starter in the second group game, a 2–0 defeat to Portugal on 28 March 2021.
+He scored his first goal for the U21s in a 4–0 friendly win over France on 25 March 2023.

+On 14 June 2023, Madueke was included in the England squad for the 2023 UEFA European Under-21 Championship.
+Featuring in all of his country's six games, Madueke helped England to win the tournament without conceding a single goal.

+Senior career

+On 29 August 2024, Madueke was called up to the senior squad for the first time for the UEFA Nations League matches against the Republic of Ireland and Finland.
+He debuted on 10 September 2024 against Finland at Wembley Stadium, coming on as a substitute for Bukayo Saka in the 66th minute, where he assisted on Harry Kane's second goal ten minutes later as England won 2–0.

+On 14 November 2024, Madueke made his first start for England in a Nations League fixture against Greece, assisting Ollie Watkins' opening goal in the seventh minute of the 3–0 win.
+He scored his first senior international goal in a 5–0 win over Serbia during 2026 FIFA World Cup qualification on 9 September 2025.

 Style of play

-Upon signing for PSV in June 2018, he was described by the club as "a creative, physically strong left-footed midfielder".
-Madueke's manager at PSV, Roger Schmidt, stated Madueke was "able to read situations, get to the right positions and be in the right place".
+Upon signing for PSV in June 2018, Madueke was described by the club as "a creative, physically strong left-footed midfielder".
+His manager at PSV, Roger Schmidt, stated that Madueke was "able to read situations, get to the right positions and be in the right place".
 The BBC described him as a "direct, powerful and versatile attacker" who was inspired by Cristiano Ronaldo.
+Madueke is known for his speed and dribbling ability.